 Progressive web apps have picked up the pace and have been challenging the effectiveness of native apps, for quite some time now.
 Gone are the days where the web was weak and mobile apps were all the rave.

-Businesses that once were hurrying to create a mobile app to reach their target audience, increase ROI; are now contemplating investing in a progressive web app, instead.
+Businesses that once were hurrying to create a mobile app to reach their target audience and increase ROI, are now contemplating investing in a progressive web app, instead.
 So, what happened?

 User behavior happened; which dictated the death of native apps.
 Yes, quite the strong statement here.
 You must have raised your eyebrows too.
 It is understandable.
 After all, mobile applications were once users gravitated towards and preferred over websites.